 Look for ways to save

 One way you can loosen your budget and have a little extra money on hand is to cut down on costs.
 There are tons of ways to do this, some of which you might already be doing.
+We also have some great ideas on passive income for students to help you bring in some extra cash.

 When you’re creating a budget, it’s imperative to dedicate a portion of your expenses to emergency savings.
 This may take away from some of your discretionary spending, but it will be worth it in the end.